 NYU School of Law has long been home to the preeminent Graduate Tax Program of its kind.
-Our curriculum of advanced tax courses taught by the country’s most respected academics and leading practitioners have been offered to law students for nearly 70 years.
+Our curriculum of advanced tax courses taught by the country’s most respected academics and leading practitioners have been offered to law students for over 70 years.
 The Master of Studies in Law (MSL) in Taxation extends this tradition further, offering the benefits of this curriculum for the first time to non-lawyers in a convenient online format.

 In today’s environment, lawyers, accountants and economists interact more closely than in the past.
 Responding to the growing demand from accountants and non-lawyer financial professionals for targeted legal instruction, the MSL in Taxation is specifically designed to enhance the intellectual and professional toolkit of those who advise on the tax aspects of sophisticated business transactions.